Must the Birth of my Child be Registered?

 - Please note that many registry offices request South African document to be furnished with an Apostil.
 In order to avoid later delays, we recommend submitting documents with Apostilles right from the start.

-- Application form, fully completed
+- German application form, fully completed

 - Proof of identity (passport/ID) of both parents and the child (not necessary in case of registration of babies)